What Is an Air Fryer? Here’s What It Really Does to Your Food

 This gadget has surged in popularity over the last few years—nearly 40% of U.S. homes had one as of July 2020, according to the market research firm NPD Group.
 There are all kinds of things you can air-fry—from frozen chicken wings and homemade french fries to roasted vegetables and fresh-baked cookies.

 The top section of an air fryer holds a heating mechanism and fan.
 You place the food in a fryer-style basket and when you turn it on, hot air rushes down and around the food.
 This rapid circulation makes the food crisp—much like deep-frying, but without the oil.
+Bonus: This air fryer cheat sheet will help you master air fryer cooking ASAP.

 Here’s how to use an air fryer: